zio/zio-http/docs/dsl/handler_aspect.md

 The `HandlerApect.interceptPatch` takes two groups of arguments:

 1. **Intercepting the Incoming Request**: The first one is a function that takes the incoming `Request` and produces a `State`.
-This state is passed through the middleware stack and then can be accessed through the interception phase of the outgoing response.
+This state is passed through the handler aspect stack and then can be accessed through the interception phase of the outgoing response.
 2. **Intercepting the Outgoing Response**: The second one is a function that takes a tuple of `Response` and `State` and returns a `Response.Patch` that will be applied to the outgoing response.

 Let's try to rewrite the previous example using the `HandlerAspect.interceptPatch`: